jankaszel/hyperwell-thesis/chapters/digital-annotations.md

 # Digital Annotation {#sec:annotation}

+> _Although they let you access your data anywhere, all data access must go via the server, and you can only do the things that the server will let you do.
+In a sense, you don’t have full ownership of that data --- the cloud provider does.
+In the words of a bumper sticker: “There is no cloud, it’s just someone else’s computer.”_
+>
+> --- @kleppmann2019

 _TODO/Commentary:_ This chapter is still pretty rough.
 It’s partly related work/lit review, part argumentation.
 What I want to convey here is:

 * _What is digital annotation?_ Discuss how Hypertext can be collaborative, what’s in for annotation and how digital annotation could benefit from e.g. links [@nelson1993; @marshall1997].